top of page

 Jan 75 min read

-Highpoint I and II, Berthold Lubetkin's visionary modernist towers on Highgate Hill, have long served as a beacon for intellectuals drawn to public discourse on politics, exploration and societal challenges, a tradition that directly informs today's intimate community talks and training nearby.
-Since their 1930s completion, these Grade I-listed structures with their innovative ribbon windows, communal roof gardens and duplex layouts have housed residents skilled in oratory an
+Highpoint I and II, Berthold Lubetkin's visionary modernist towers on Highgate Hill, have long served as a beacon for intellectuals drawn to public discourse on politics, exploration and societal challenges, a tradition that directly informs contemporary community events in the area.
+Since their 1930s completion, these Grade I-listed structures with their innovative ribbon windows, communal roof gardens and duplex layouts have housed residents skilled in oratory and activism

 Highpoint - BBC Archive Footage (1975)